Canada Tax Calculator

-Navigating a relationship breakdown is universally one of the most emotionally devastating periods of a person's life.
+Navigating a relationship breakdown is universally one of the most emotionally significant periods of a person's life.
 Amidst the emotional turmoil, the legal battles, and the restructuring of your family, the complex tax consequences are often forgotten or ignored.
-However, ignoring the Canada Revenue Agency (CRA) during a separation can make an already difficult situation financially devastating.
+However, ignoring the Canada Revenue Agency (CRA) during a separation can make an already difficult situation financially significant.
 The CRA has highly specific, rigidly enforced rules for precisely when and how you legally change your marital status, and making a mistake can lead to government benefit clawbacks or denied legal deductions years later.

 The Absolute Foundation: The Strict 90-Day Rule